Privacy, Data Protection and Cookies Policy

 - What choices are available to you regarding collection, use and distribution of the information;

-- What kind of security procedures are in place to protect the loss, misuse or alteration of information under AMP’s control;
+- What kind of security procedures are in place to protect the loss, misuse or alteration of information under EMS’s control;

 - How you can correct any inaccuracies in the information; and